 Sacred Heart is diverse and multicultured with people of all ages and backgrounds.
 There is a large population of people linked to Spanish-speaking countries and to Haiti, and people from all over the world.
-"It is a good mix of people," said Father Quesnel.
-"It is a melting pot."

-Sacred Heart leaders are proud to celebrate the past 100 years and look forward to the future.
-Changes will apparently take place over the next decades, but Sacred Heart holds steadfast to its mission: "Together, we answer our Christian calling to worship God, grow in holiness and share our faith in Christ by loving and serving our brothers and sisters."
+Sacred Heart holds steadfast to its mission: "Together, we answer our Christian calling to worship God, grow in holiness and share our faith in Christ by loving and serving our brothers and sisters."